Grand Prix d'Horlogerie de Genève

 The Grand Prix d'Horlogerie de Genève, commonly known as the GPHG (in English: Geneva Watchmaking Grand Prix) are awards for artistic and technical merit in horology.
-They are presented annually by the Foundation of the Grand Prix in Geneva in recognition of excellence in watchmaking, as assessed by the Foundation's members.
+They are presented annually by the Foundation of the Grand Prix in Geneva in recognition of excellence in watchmaking, following a vote by a jury and the GPHG Academy.
 The awards are widely regarded to be the most prestigious awards in the watch world.
+As of 2026, the President of the Jury is Wei Koh.